justfoolingaround/spotlightify/README.md

-# Spotlightify
+# Spotlightify+

-Spotlightify is a GUI based application designed to allow users to quickly interact with the Spotify Desktop application across Windows, Linux and macOS.
+Spotlightify is a GUI based application designed to allow users to quickly interact with the Spotify Desktop application across Windows, Linux and macOS, originally found [here.](https://github.com/spotlightify/spotlightify)

+This is a fork that makes this project **work on a free Spotify account** by using [spotivents](https://github.com/justfoolingaround/spotivents).

 ![Spotlightify](preview.gif)

 ## Prerequisites

--   Spotify Premium Account
+-   Spotify's `sp_dc` cookie
 -   Python 3.7 or later
--   A Spotify App must also be created, the instructions follow:
-    1. Open the Spotify Developer Dashboard <a href="https://developer.spotify.com/dashboard/login" target="_blank">here</a> and login using your Spotify account credentials.
-    2. Click the "CREATE AN APP" button.
-    3. Name the application "Spotlightify", write anything for the description and select "Desktop App" from the checkboxes.
-Click "NEXT".
-    4. Respond with "No" to the question "Are you developing a commercial integration?".
-    5. Tick all boxes and click "SUBMIT".
-    6. Now on the dashboard, click "EDIT SETTINGS".
-    7. Under the title "Redirect URIs" enter: "http://localhost:8080", hit "ADD" and then at the bottom, hit "SAVE".
-    8. That is the App set up, keep the dashboard webpage open as we will need `Client ID` and `Client Secret` from it later on.

 ## Installing Dependencies